 USPS also has special flat rate boxes.
 If you have an item that is heavy and can fit in a flat rate box or envelope, you can save a significant amount on shipping costs.

-Heavier packages between 1 and 20 pounds can also be cost effective using USPS when using their Parcel Select service (know known as Ground Advantage), especially when you take advantage of their commercial rates when using services like ShippingEasy.
+Heavier packages between 1 and 20 pounds can also be cost effective using USPS when using their Parcel Select service (know known as Ground Advantage), especially when you take advantage of their commercial rates when using services like Shippo.

 FedEx is best known for its overnight shipping facility.
 In other words, for a nominal price, you can ship the packages to the rightful owners in as little as 24 hours.
 Starting January 2020, FedEx will deliver to most residences 7-days a week.
 Other carriers do not offer delivery on Sundays, though USPS does offer Sunday delivery on Express packages to certain areas.

 The company also offers a rewards-point system where your business can earn rewards for shipping.
 If you’re a thriving e-commerce business, you can quickly add up to these reward points and may even enjoy discounts on various services, similar to earning credit card points.
 Speaking of credit cards, American Express cards often offer FedEx discounts.
 The discounts show up in your Amex dashboard, and you will have to elect to add them to your card.
 Refer to our shipping discounts page for more details.

 Other augmented services include temperature control for shipping food, and packaging help, etc. They also have FedEx stores where you can dro-off packages.
 Most Walgreens are also available as a pickup and drop-off point.

 While USPS is good for light packages, UPS is often cheaper for heavier packages.
 Take for example a 36” x 20” x 25” package that weighs 27 pounds.
-Shipping it from Rochester, NY to Spartanburg, SC and using USPS Parcel Select, which takes 7 days to deliver, it is $174.15.
-Using UPS Ground, it only takes 3 days to deliver, and costs $88.02.
+Shipping it from Rochester, NY to Spartanburg, SC and using USPS Ground Advantage, which takes 3 days to deliver, it is $174.15.
+Using UPS Ground, it also takes 3 days to deliver, and costs $82.75.

 Shipping prices tend to fluctuate, so always check the UPS calculator on our home page to make comparisons for your situation.